azrielbsi/Announcement-Anime/README.md

 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
 <p align="center">Shinobu's sudden disappearance from Miyagi's life has left him utterly confused.
-Why has he stopped coming around?
-It's a single picture that holds the clues to everything, but can Miyagi come to terms with his past in order to move on?</p>
+Why has he stopped coming around.
+It's a single picture that holds the clues to everything, but can Miyagi come to terms with his past in order to move on.</p>
 </td>
 </tr>
 </table>